The first time I booked a videographer for a creative project, I thought I was prepared going into it.

 8. Know What You Want to Say + Practice It

-If you’re talking on camera, practice what you’re going to say ahead of time – more than once lol.
-You don’t need to memorize lines, but having a rough outline keeps your message clear and confident.
+If you’re talking on camera, practice what you want to say ahead of time – more than once lol.
+You don’t need to memorize it, but having a rough outline keeps your message clear and helps you feel more confident on-camera.

 The Takeaway